-There are other electro-thermal techniques utilized for painful, bulging degenerative discs and annular tears called IDET and Nucleoplasty/Coblation.
+Other electro-thermal techniques are utilized for painful, bulging degenerative discs and annular tears called IDET and Nucleoplasty/Coblation.
 SED™ and thermal annuloplasty, however, is NOT the same.
-SED™ is different because it is a visualized endoscopic surgical method (like knee arthroscopy) that is designed to visualize the patho-anatomy of the disc, spinal canal, and the adjacent nerves.
+SED™ is different because it is a visualized endoscopic surgical method (like knee arthroscopy) designed to visualize the patho-anatomy of the disc, spinal canal, and the adjacent nerves.
 These other percutaneous procedures are only fluoroscopically guided and are termed “blind” procedures.
-Consequently, SED™ can be used for pain caused by contained or non-contained (extruded) disc herniations, and sometimes works as well for discogenic back pain that is not responsive to non-operative treatment.
+Consequently, SED™ can be used for pain caused by contained or non-contained (extruded) disc herniations, and sometimes works for discogenic back pain that is not responsive to non-operative treatment.
 (See FAQ’s for more information about the differences.)

 Patients who are otherwise destined for fusion may have a minimally invasive alternative for pain relief without fusion in selected patients.
-Dr. Yeung is currently teaching the FDA approved procedure to other surgeons, and it is becoming available in other states and countries as the surgeons trained by Dr. Yeung are converting from the open to the endoscopic technique.
+Dr. Yeung is currently teaching the FDA approved procedure to other surgeons.
+It is becoming available in other states and countries as the surgeons trained by Dr. Yeung are converting from the open to the endoscopic technique.
 In Arizona, it is currently being performed only in Phoenix at the Squaw Peak Surgical Facility that Dr. Yeung operates.